alpiepho/flutter_drawing_app/README.md

 There is a know issue when redoing points over multiple line segments.
 They will be connected.
 To be fixed.

+The smallest stroke width can be difficult to press.
+Has to do with how button is built.

+Selected color is not always the top color.

+Color Picker should not close until Done.

 ## Additions